paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 </List>
 ```

 The `<!-- Preview -->` section isn't actually production code -- it's used primarily for development, and visual regression testing purposes.
-It's a veeeery important part of Paperclip's design, so you'll be missing out a whole lot if you don't create previews.
+It's an important part of Paperclip's design, so you'll be missing out a whole lot if you don't create previews.
 More on that in a sec.

 Here's how you can use the template above in a React app: